-Once you create a membership product in MemberPress then you could create rules to:
+Once you create a membership product in MemberPress, you can create rules to:

-- Only allow access to posts tagged with a specific tag to users who have purchased this product
+- Only allow users access to posts tagged with a specific tag

 - Or any other subset of content on your entire site

 So, unlike some other membership plugins, with MemberPress, you don't have to go in and set access controls for each of your pages or posts (some sites have tens of thousands of these).